 However, we also make it clear to our corporate sponsors that their financial support will not influence or alter our public positions on proposed solutions to the challenges we face.

-When Sazerac, the producer of Fireball and Dr. McGillicuddy’s nips, offered to subsidize the cost of community cleanups in Massachusetts in 2019, we did not turn them away.
-But we also made it clear to them that their funding would not change our position on the proposed nip deposit bill.
-They accepted that position in good faith, and together we have since conducted many successful community cleanups, thanks to their funding.
+When Sazerac, the producer of Fireball and Dr. McGillicuddy’s minis, offered to subsidize the cost of community cleanups in Massachusetts in 2019, we did not turn them away.
+But we also made it clear to them that their funding would not change our position on the proposed deposit bill.
+They accepted that position in good faith, and together we have since conducted many successful community cleanups, thanks in part to their funding.
 Sazerac's ongoing annual support also helps offset the cost of our Massachusetts Litter Cleanup Crew program.

 Corporate Engagement Fees

 We host Corporate Community Service events across Massachusetts.
 A typical community service project might include a local litter cleanup or a DCR park beautification project.
 Working together, we provide employees with a rewarding, first-class community service experience.
 We ask for a minimum donation of $1,000 to cover the cost of organizing these projects.

 Thanks to the efforts of State Senator Paul Feeney, we secured an earmark in the Massachusetts fiscal year 2020 state budget.
 We also secured a grant from the Massachusetts Department of Environmental Protection (MassDEP) to launch and deliver our Talking Trash & Recycling Program across the state.
 We thank Senator Feeney and MassDEP for their support and urge our state legislators to provide a permanent source of ongoing funding for KMB.